Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 PechaKucha

 These sessions should cover work-in-progress reports, new developments, innovations, and good practices.
-It is a short, focused, visually appealing, and inspiring narrated slide show.
+The narrated slide show is short, focused, visually appealing, and inspiring.

 Panel discussions